Texas Longhorns: Swimming and diving

-Texas has won fifteen national titles in men's swimming and diving (1981, 1988–1991, 1996, 2000–2002, 2010, 2015–18, 2021) and nine in women's swimming and diving (1981–82, 1984–88, 1990–91), making swimming and diving the most successful Texas athletics program by far, based on number of national titles.
+Texas has won sixteen national titles in men's swimming and diving (1981, 1988–1991, 1996, 2000–2002, 2010, 2015–18, 2021, 2025) and nine in women's swimming and diving (1981–82, 1984–88, 1990–91), making swimming and diving the most successful Texas athletics program by far, based on number of national titles.
 The women's swimming team is currently coached by Carol Capitani, and the men's and women's diving teams are coached by Matt Scoggin.
-The men's swimming team was formerly coached by Eddie Reese from 1978 to 2021, retiring after 43 years as the Texas men's head coach.
+The men's swimming team has been coached by Eddie Reese since 1978.
+In 2021, Reese retired after 43 years as the Texas men's head coach.
+When a successful replacement was not named, Reese returned to the Head Coach position.
 Reese has coached numerous former and current world record holders while at Texas, including many competing in the Summer Olympic Games for the United States and other home nations.
 The swim team was first developed under Coach Tex Robertson.